-Take some time to read about the naturalists who will be leading you on your next adventure!
-All of our guides and captains strive to provide safe, fun adventures that you will never forget.
+Get to know our guides and captains!
+One of these professional naturalists will be leading you on your next adventure.
+All of our staff strive to provide safe, fun, and unforgettable adventures.
 Like someone in particular?
 They love to be requested!

 Captain Joe Lotts

-Joe is the owner and operator of COA and you can frequently find him leading trips on the water.
+After 16 years of experience, Joe branched off to start Charleston Outdoor Adventures.
+Despite running the business since 2009, you can frequently find him leading trips on the water.
 Once you meet him it is no surprise that he has been guiding since the young age of fifteen.
-After discovering his love and tremendous passion for the outdoors, Joe attended and graduated from Brevard College with a Bachelor of Arts degree in Wilderness Leadership and Experiential Education.
-While living in the mountains of North Carolina, Joe sharpened his kayaking and guiding skills in whitewater rivers and steep mountainous creeks.
+After discovering his passion for the outdoors, Joe obtained a Bachelor of Arts degree in Wilderness Leadership & Experiential Education from Brevard College.
+Living in the mountains of North Carolina, Joe sharpened his kayaking and guiding skills in whitewater rivers and mountain creeks.
 After moving to Charleston, Joe worked in the industry mastering the skills needed to provide the best guiding service in the region.
-After 16 years of experience, he branched off to start Charleston Outdoor Adventures, LLC and has been running the business since 2009.

 Captain Tripp Copeland III

 From Winton, NC, Tripp discovered his love of the outdoors at an early age.
 Spending his summers in the Outer Banks, he grew an appreciation of the East Coast and especially its waters.
 Tripp followed his passion to Brevard College, where he graduated with a degree in Wilderness Leadership and Experiential Education.
 He started guiding kayak eco tours in 2003 in Beaufort, N.C.
 From there, he moved to Charleston where he has been guiding ever since.
-Living in Charleston, he has developed a great enthusiasm for the Lowcountry and a wide knowledge of its estuaries and wildlife.
-Tripp is excited to be working with a company that shares his views on the importance of promoting awareness about local environments and ecosystems.
-He is our go-to fishing captain and kayak fishing guide.
+He has since developed great enthusiasm and knowledge of Lowcountry estuaries.
+Tripp’s vast experience and laid back attitude make him a cherished member of the COA team.

 Cade was born in South Carolina where he grew up kayaking, fishing, and exploring in the creeks and marshes of the Lowcountry.
 His passion carried into an educational setting, studying marine biology and ecology in high school and into higher education at the College of Charleston.
 Cade is our go-to guide for anything paleontological, with a depth of information on South Carolina’s rich fossil history.
 His passion for the ecosystem and everything in it is evident in his attitude here on Bowens Island.